XRPLF/xrpl-dev-portal/content/tutorials/get-started/send-xrp.md

 ### Connecting to the Production XRP Ledger

-When you instantiate the `RippleAPI` object, you must specify a server that's synced with the appropriate XRP Ledger.
-For many cases, you can use [public servers](public-servers.html), such as in the following snippet:
+When you instantiate your client's connect to the XRP Ledger, you must specify a server that's synced with the appropriate [network](parallel-networks.html).
+For many cases, you can use [public servers](public-servers.html), such as in the following example:

 <!-- MULTICODE_BLOCK_START -->